Guide to Fundays 2.0

 April 7, 28

-Starting Sunday, February 24 and ending April 28, each participant 18 years old or under can accumulate points for participating in the Fundays, improving their knowledge (MMs), and recording their baseline/starting physical fitness (MBs).
-In May, gifts worth $100, $150 and $200 (in U.S. dollars) will be awarded to up to three participating CDI children anywhere in the world who get the most food project points above a minimum point threshold.
+Starting Sunday, February 24 and ending April 28, each participant 18 years old or under can accumulate points for participating in the Fundays, and by improving their knowledge (MMs).
+In early July, gifts worth $100, $150 and $200 (in U.S. dollars) will be awarded to up to three participating children who get the most food project points above a minimum point threshold.
 Children get project points for the following:

 Child attendance: Ten points per Funday the child attends, and a maximum of 50 points for attending the five food project Fundays (February 24, March 10, 24, April 7, 28).
-The child must participate in the entire funday to get the 10 points.
+The child must participate and be well engaged in the entire funday to get the 10 points.
 No points for attending part of a Funday.
-Exception: children and families living 6+ hours/time zones away (currently, families in Jordan) can schedule alternative Funday dates with a Learning Life volunteer if available.
+Also, five points will be subtracted if the child is distracted, disengaged or combative.

 Parent/guardian attendance: Each child gets ten points per Funday that their parent(s) attend, and a maximum of 50 points for attending the five food project Fundays (February 24, March 10, 24, April 7, 28).
 The parent(s) must participate in the entire funday.
 No points for attending part of a Funday.
-Same exception for child attendance above applies here to their parents.
 No extra points if more than one parent participates out of fairness to kids with only one parent.
 A family legal guardian, older sibling, uncle, aunt or other adult member of the family can attend in place of a parent.
 Children, parents and family adults are not obliged to attend all Fundays consistently, but the more fundays they attend, the more points participating children gain.

-Knowledge improvement: Each child can gain up to 96 points for improving knowledge of food culture, nutrition and health from the project pre-survey (most children completed this survey last year; those that have not can complete it at their first Funday), to the post-survey that children will complete at the end of the food project in late April.
-Children have the opportunity to learn the necessary information about food culture, nutrition and health knowledge (available online) through the MMs during the Fundays and/or on their own time, so there is ample time to study before the post-survey in April.
+Knowledge improvement: Each child can gain up to 96 points for improving their knowledge of food culture, nutrition and health from the project pre-survey completed prior to the fundays, to the post-survey that participants will complete after the April 28 funday.
+Children have the opportunity to learn the necessary information about food culture, nutrition and health (available at all times free online via Google slides) through the MMs during the Fundays and/or on their own time, so there is ample time to study before the post-survey.

 Questions?
 Contact Paul Lachelier at firstname.lastname@example.org.